-Please read all instructions before attempting to set up your 1100GTO mount.
-The model 1100GTO is very rugged; however, like any precision instrument, it can be damaged by improper handling.
+Please read all instructions before attempting to set up your 1600GTO mount.
+The model 1600GTO is very rugged; however, like any precision instrument, it can be damaged by improper handling.
 Please refer to the diagram below for an illustration of the mount.
-The parts are labelled so that we can establish common terminology.
-Pay particular attention to the section regarding joining and separating the R.A. and Dec. axes, as this is unique to this mount.
-It is important to note the need to connect and disconnect the Dec. motor servo cable when doing so.
+The parts are labeled so that we can establish common terminology.
+Pay particular attention to the section regarding joining and separating the R.A. and Dec. axes as this is unique to this mount.
+It is important to note the need to connect and disconnect the Dec.
+Servo Cable internally.